IAnalyzeGenomes/CallVars/README.md

 ## 11) Variant filtration for germline variants using GATK VariantFiltration

 [GATK guidelines](https://software.broadinstitute.org/gatk/documentation/article.php?id=6925) were used to apply generic hard-filtering to add PASS/FAIL tags to variants.
-Variants are not filtered out based on their PASS/FAIL status.
+Note that CallVars doesn't filter the variants based on PASS/FAIL tags.
-CallVars currently uses gnomAD allele frequency as a key filter to filter and report variants having either genomes or exomes allele frequency less than 0.5% for clinical review.
+CallVars currently uses gnomAD allele frequency as a key filter to report variants having either genomes or exomes allele frequency less than 0.5% for clinical review.
+This value can be customized using the config.yaml file attached in this repository.

 ## 12) Variant filtration for somatic variants using GATK VariantFiltration

 This step performs filtering as discussed in step 11 for Somatic variants.

-# Customizing CallVars:
+# Customizing and Scaling CallVars:
-CallVars is configured to run with parameters listed in config.yaml file.
+CallVars is configured to run with parameters listed in config.yaml file, which is attached in this repository.
 You can change parameter values in config file to customize the workflow to your needs.
+You can also add list of your samples in config file to scale the workflow.

 # Setting up a working directory to run CallVars:
 All the below listed files/folders must be present in the working directory before you run CallVars.
 Make sure the names of files/folders match exctly as listed.